lrslab/nanoCEM/README.md

-# Current_events_magnifier
+# nanoCEM
-The `current_events_magnifier` is a python command line to facilitate the analysis of DNA/RNA modification sites by visualizing statistical features of current events.
+The nanopore_current_events_magnifier(`nanoCEM`) is a python command line to facilitate the analysis of DNA/RNA modification sites by visualizing statistical features of current events.
 CEM can be used to showcase high confidence sites and observe the difference based on the modification sample and the low or no modification sample.

 It supports two re-squiggle pipeline(`Tombo` and `f5c`) and support `R9` and `R10`.